 [Text and photos by Mayank Austen Soofi]

-It has the quietness of a siesta hour.
+This quiet stretch has the tranquility of a siesta hour.

 Vakeel Lane is a short walk from the Colonial-era commercial district of Connaught Place.
 But you will not believe it.
-The air here is fresher.
+The air here feels fresher.
 There is no noise except for the light twittering of birds.
-The road remains empty most of the time.
+The road remains empty most of the time, save for a wandering ramladdu seller or some such soul.
 And the Connaught Place skyscrapers look as remote as a distant hill range.

 Start the walk at the point where the lane meets Kasturba Gandhi Marg.
 Both sides of the alley are lined with boundary walls and back entrances of bungalows, apartments and high-rise offices.
-Some weather-beaten walls are sliced into tall grilled windows.
-A few of these are fitted with air-coolers – they look like spies.
+Some weather-beaten walls are landscaped with exquisite shadows of roadside shrubs.

-The ambiance changes as you walk ahead.
+The ambience changes as you walk ahead.
 The greenery thickens.
-Discarded furniture and abandoned idols lie on the roadside – Hindus don’t keep broken gods at home.
+Discarded furniture and cracked idols of Ganesha are lying on the roadside – this is because Hindus don’t keep broken gods at home.

-A few gates exude hostility with such tired lines:
+But the gates of most of these houses exude hostility with such tired lines:

 Beware of Dogs

 One wall threatens with a warning by the New Delhi Municipal Council:

 Dumping of malba here is prohibited legal action will be taken against the defaulter